small-tech/site.js/README.md

   - `--info`: Display detailed information about the server.
   - `--offline`: Take the server offline and remove it from startup items.

 The live server uses the [pm2](https://pm2.io/runtime/) process manager internally.
-Beyond the commands listed above that Indie Web Server proxies to pm2, you can make use of all pm2 functionality via the pm2 command directly should you need to.
+Beyond the commands listed above that Indie Web Server supports natively (and proxies to pm2), you can make use of all pm2 functionality via the pm2 command directly should you need to.

 ## Build and test from source

+### Global Node.js module

 ```shell
 # Clone and install.